tktracker/IntuneDocs/intune/protect/derived-credentials.md

 **Complete the following tasks**:

 1. Download the [DISA Purebred application](https://cyber.mil/pki-pke/purebred/).
 2. Deploy the DISA Purebred application in Intune.
-See [Add an iOS line-of-business app to Microsoft Intune](../apps/lob-apps-ios.md).
+See [Add an iOS/iPadOS line-of-business app to Microsoft Intune](../apps/lob-apps-ios.md).
 3. [Create a per-app VPN](../configuration/vpn-settings-configure.md) for the DISA Purebred application.

 ## Use derived credentials for authentication and S/MIME signing and encryption